-The Programme Director is Tara Brooks, a Chartered Architect with 20 years’ experience in the construction industry.
+The Programme Director is Dr Tara Brooks, a Chartered Architect with 20 years’ experience in the construction industry.

 Assessments associated with the course are outlined below:

 All taught modules are assessed on submitted individual written or computer based coursework and in some instances on group written coursework.
-Group coursework will also include group presentations to a judging panel.
+Group coursework may also include group presentations to a judging panel.
 Individual coursework may, where required, be further presented at a panel Q&A session.

 MSc students who have achieved a minimum of 50 per cent in the compulsory modules and an average of 50 per cent or above overall in the taught programme, are required to undertake an individual research project and submit a dissertationto complete the programme.
 This dissertation must be passed at 50 per cent for the award of the MSc.